 In terms of testing brakes, when renting a moving truck, I always test drive the truck and take it up to local roads outside of town.
 Discovering a truck has faulty brakes is always safer in your local town than it is on a mountain-top road.

 Driving a moving truck is not the same as driving a car.
-In fact, in my experience, driving an over-sized, extremely heavy vehicle, filled to the brim with my valuables, is entirely different from my daily driving experiences.
+In fact, in my experience, driving an over-sized, extremely heavy vehicle, filled to the brim with my valuables and belongings, is entirely different from my daily driving experiences.

 Because it is so vastly different, I always drive 10 miles per hour under the speed limit.
 Driving faster than the posted speed limit puts me in a dangerous situation as larger, heavier vehicles do not stop quickly.
 Similarly, they do not maneuver as easily as a car.